On the Impact of Hard Adversarial Instances on Overfitting in Adversarial Training: Related Work

 While effective, adversarial training is more challenging than vanilla training.
-It was shown to require larger models~\cite{xie2020intriguing} and to exhibit a poor convergence behavior~\cite{liu2020loss}.
+It was shown to require larger models~\citep{xie2020intriguing} and to exhibit a poorer convergence behavior~\citep{liu2020loss}.
 Furthermore, as observed in~\cite{rice2020overfitting}, it suffers from \textit{adversarial overfitting}: the robust accuracy on the test set significantly decreases in the late adversarial training phase. \cite{rice2020overfitting} thus proposed to perform early stopping based on a separate validation set to improve the generalization performance in adversarial training.
 Furthermore,~\cite{chen2021robust} introduced logit smoothing and weight smoothing strategies to reduce adversarial overfitting.
-In parallel to this, several techniques to improve the model's robust test accuracy were proposed~\cite{wang2020improving, wu2020adversarial, zhang2021geometryaware}, but without solving the adversarial overfitting issue.
-By contrast, other works~\cite{balaji2019instance, huang2020self} were empirically shown to mitigate adversarial overfitting but without providing any explanations as to how this phenomenon was addressed.
+In parallel to this, several techniques to improve the model's robust test accuracy were proposed~\citep{wang2020improving, wu2020adversarial, zhang2021geometryaware}, but without solving the adversarial overfitting issue.
+By contrast, other works~\citep{balaji2019instance, huang2020self} were empirically shown to mitigate adversarial overfitting but without providing any explanations as to how this phenomenon was addressed.

+In addition to adversarial training, there are some previous works studying the training dynamics and generalization properties of vanilla training~\citep{neyshabur2017exploring, zhang2017understanding, toneva2018empirical, swayamdipta2020dataset}.
+Unlike adversarial training, models usually have pretty good generalization performance~\citep{bartlett2020benign, li2021towards, kou2023benign} despite over-parameterization, which are usually the cases of deep neural networks.
+This phenomenon is called \textit{benign overfitting}.
+There are some works connecting benign overfitting with adversarial robustness. \cite{bubeck2021universal} theoretically proves that at least $\Omega(nm)$ trainable parameters are needed for interpolating $n$ $m$-dimensional instances. \cite{sanyal2020benign} studies the overparameterization regime in the context of label noise, and demonstrates that label noise in the training data dramatically hurts adversarial robustness.

 In this paper, we study the causes of adversarial overfitting from both an empirical and a theoretical point of view.
-We also identify the reasons why prior attempts~\cite{balaji2019instance, chen2021efficient, huang2020self} successfully mitigate it.
+We address how adversarial perturbations affect the generalization properties of deep neural networks.
+We also identify the reasons why prior attempts~\citep{balaji2019instance, chen2021efficient, huang2020self} successfully mitigate it.